samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Demonic Possession arises from the chaos and evil of the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss) and commonly besets creatures that interact with demonic objects or linger in desecrated locations, where demonic spirits await victims.

 A creature that becomes the target of Demonic Possession must succeed on a DC 15 Charisma saving throw or be possessed by a bodiless demonic entity.
-Whenever the possessed creature rolls a 1 on a [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test), the demonic entity takes control of the creature and determines the creature’s behavior thereafter.
-At the end of each of the possessed creature’s later turns, the creature makes a DC 15 Charisma saving throw, regaining control of itself on a success.
+Whenever the possessed creature rolls a 1 on a [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test), the demonic entity takes control of the creature and determines the creature's behavior thereafter.
+At the end of each of the possessed creature's later turns, the creature makes a DC 15 Charisma saving throw, regaining control of itself on a success.

 After finishing a Long Rest, a creature with Demonic Possession makes a DC 15 Charisma saving throw.
 On a successful save, the effect ends on the creature.
 A [Dispel Evil and Good](/spells/2619096-dispel-evil-and-good) spell or any magic that removes a curse also ends the effect on it.

 ### Magical Contagions

 Alchemists, potion brewers, and areas of wild magic are credited with creating the first magical contagions.
-An outbreak of such a contagion can form the basis of an adventure as characters search for a cure and try to stop the contagion’s spread.
+An outbreak of such a contagion can form the basis of an adventure as characters search for a cure and try to stop the contagion's spread.

 #### Rest and Recuperation